Jim Thompson (Illinois politician): Tenure

-On November 12, 1980, Thompson, by his executive order, instituted a hiring freeze for all state agencies, boards, bureaus, and commissions under his control as governor.
+In November 1980, Thompson, by his executive order, instituted a hiring freeze for all state agencies, boards, bureaus, and commissions under his control as governor.
 The order affected approximately 60,000 state positions.

 These positions could only be filled if the candidates were first approved by an office created by Thompson, the Governor's Office of Personnel.
 Suit was brought and the Supreme Court held this political patronage practice unconstitutional as a violation of the First Amendment rights of low-level public employees in Rutan v.
 Republican Party of Illinois, 497 U.S. 62 (1990).

 In 1989, Governor Thompson agreed to establish a compounding, 3 percent cost-of-living increase for retirees from Illinois government jobs, including public school teachers.
 Years later, in an interview with a Chicago business magazine, Thompson said he never knew the cost might exceed $1 billion and likely would not have signed it if he had known.

 In recent years, the cumulative effect of the 3 percent annual increases has been recognized as one of the major causes of Illinois' public employee pension crisis.

 In 1993, the State of Illinois Center in Chicago was renamed the James R. Thompson Center to honor the former governor.

 Presidential speculations

-During his tenure, Thompson was mentioned as a potential future candidate for President or Vice President.
-In 1978, The Washington Post declared that "[d]uring his first year of elective office, Gov. James R. Thompson has passed one test of a viable presidential candidate to oppose Jimmy Carter" in 1980.
-Thompson did not run, but was reportedly considered as a running mate for Republican nominee Ronald Reagan.
-A Chicago Tribune report in 1988 concluded that Thompson was very interested in serving as President, but felt that it was too soon for him to run in 1980 and unviable to run against Vice President George H. W. Bush in 1988.
+During his tenure, Thompson was mentioned as a potential future candidate for president or vice president.
+In 1978, The Washington Post declared that "during his first year of elective office, Gov. James R. Thompson has passed one test of a viable presidential candidate to oppose Jimmy Carter" in 1980.
+Thompson did not run for president, but was reportedly considered as a running mate for Republican nominee Ronald Reagan.
+For several years, Thompson considered the possibility of making a run for the Republican presidential nomination in 1988.
+A Chicago Tribune report in 1988 concluded that Thompson had been very interested in serving as president, but felt that it was too soon for him to run in 1980 and unviable to run against incumbent vice president George H. W. Bush in 1988.
+He was approached for interest on the Bush ticket in 1988 but asked to be not considered, stating he had concern about "the effect of the campaign on his family."

 Legal and lobbying career

-After leaving public service, Thompson joined Winston & Strawn, a major Chicago-based law firm.
-Thompson served as chairman of the executive committee from 1991 to 2006, as well as chairman and CEO of the firm from 1993 to 2006.
+After leaving public service, Thompson joined Winston & Strawn, a Chicago-based law firm.
+Thompson served as chairman of the executive committee from 1991 to 2006, and as chairman and CEO of the firm from 1993 to 2006.
 He was senior chairman until January 31, 2015.